Black panther stolen from a French zoo

 The feline had been able to slip out after its owner, a private individual who had been keeping the panther in their home, had left a window open.
 The owner is wanted by police for keeping a dangerous animal in a private residence.

 After the escape, the fire brigade managed to catch the panther, and it was subsequently transferred to the Maubeuge zoo.
-The animal is a six-month old female, according to a local animal protection organization.

-Reporting by Pierre Savary; Writing by Benoit Van Overstraeten; Editing by Christian Lowe
+The animal is a six-month old female, according to a local animal protection organisation.
+(Reporting by Pierre Savary; Writing by Benoit Van Overstraeten; Editing by Christian Lowe)